 - Nice Hat: Never seen without a backwards baseball cap.

 - Please Don't Leave Me: To Dante near the end of the second movie.

 - Pop-Cultured Badass: Anytime he makes a spiel over anything pop culture related, is able to hold his own in the argument.

 - "The Reason You Suck" Speech: Gives two pretty epic ones to Dante at the end of both Clerks movies.

 - The Slacker: Randal comes to work over a half hour late and even then doesn't man the video store unless he feels like it.

 - Took a Level in Dumbass: In the animated series.
 In Clerks II as well; for instance, mixing up Anne Frank and Helen Keller.

 - Took a Level in Jerkass: Also in the animated series.
-He is a lot more willing to throw Dante under the bus and is perhaps even more of a Troll.
+Unlike in the movies, he is actively malicious towards Dante and a lot more willing to throw him under the bus at any given opportunity.